 Claim: $2 bills are considered unlucky in the U.S.

-Origins: Many commonplace objects are said to be inherently imbued with luck, good or ill, so it should not astonish us that one particular denomination of currency, the $2 bill, has attracted its own measure of superstition.
+Origins: Many commonplace objects are said to be inherently imbued with luck, good or ill, so it should not astonish us that one particular denomination of currency, the

 Two-dollar bills have never been popular.
 In 1925 the U.S. government made an unsuccessful attempt to popularize them by inserting one in each pay envelope given to federal employees.
 Several newspapers offered to aid in the campaign by giving prizes for two-dollar bills containing certain serial numbers.
 The Post Office Department, however, pronounced this practice a lottery and therefore a violation of the postal laws.

 Those who shy from the $2 bill give a variety of reasons for their antipathy:

 - At one time a session with a prostitute cost $2, thus possession of one of those bills proved its holder had been consorting with ladies of the evening.
 Under this line of thought, at the very least the bill at some point in its career had been through a joy house and was now forever tainted.

 The reasoning here is flawed: just because a thing costs two dollars does not mean exact change must be used to pay for it.
 Besides, a gent who'd just engaged the services of a hooker wouldn't be returning home with the telltale

 $2 billin his wallet, because he would have just spent it.
 (And yes, in the 1930s two dollars would have bought you a five-minute interlude with the gal of your choice at a low-end brothel.
 Fellows generally left their shoes on during those quick encounters.)